-Once an installation has made the determination that they are in face a major source of air pollution, a permit for a Title V, major source permit must be developed and submitted to the appropriate permitting authority.
+Once an installation has made the determination that they are in fact a major source of air pollution, a permit for a Title V, major source permit must be developed and submitted to the appropriate permitting authority.
 The timeline under which this must be accomplished can vary depending on whether the installation is a new, or existing source.
 As such, environmental management flight personnel should coordinate with their AFCEC ISS as soon as possible after making this determination so that it can be reviewed and coordinated with the AFCEC prior to initiating any permitting activities.

 As with the other permit types, a Title V permit application will look different depending on the requirements of the regulatory agency.
 In most cases, however, Title V permit applications require completion of a series of standardized forms developed by the regulator.
 These permit application packages can become hundreds of pages long and require a significant level of effort, and therefore cost to develop.
-These efforts are not to be taken lightly and are more often than not are the product of a team effort over the course of months or years.
+These efforts are not to be taken lightly and more often than not are the product of a team effort over the course of months or years.

 A significant amount of coordination between the installation and regulator is necessary when developing a Title V permit application.
 Permit development and the subsequent negotiations regarding operating limits, terms and conditions included can span not just months, but years.
 There are cases of Title V permits taking five, ten or even more years to be completed and issued to an installation.
-Upon completion of the final permit application a copy is coordinated with base commander for signature as the "Responsible Official" (RO) and then submitted to the permitting agency.
-At this time, the duty of the responsible official has been deemed by the Air Force Legal Office (AFLOA) to not be delegatable and can only be accomplished by the base commander responsible for the activities on that installation.
+Upon completion of the final permit application a copy is coordinated with the DAF installation's commander for signature as the "Responsible Official" (RO) and then submitted to the permitting agency.
+For DAF installations, the RO is the installation's commander.

 In addition to coordination with the regulatory agency, issuance of Title V permits requires a public comment period where the local community and other interested parties are given the opportunity to review the draft permit and provide comments and objections to the permit.
 So long as no significant concerns are raised during the public comment period, a copy of the final application is provided to the EPA for review.
-Once this process if complete the permit is issued to the base at which time it goes into effect and governs compliance and operation of the facility with respect to environmental air quality.
+Once this process is complete, the permit is issued to the installation at which time it goes into effect and governs compliance and operation of the facility with respect to environmental air quality.